ICBA Legislative and Regulatory Successes 2006-2015

 FFIEC Updates Cybersecurity Assessment Tool (“CAT”).

-As a result of ICBA and community bank advocacy, the Federal Financial Institutions Examination Council updated the CAT to give more recognition to community bank efforts to secure their institutions against cyber threats
+As a result of ICBA and community bank advocacy, the Federal Financial Institutions Examination Council updated the CAT to give more recognition to community bank efforts to secure their institutions against cyber threats.

 Supreme Court Rules Favorably in Fair Lending Suits.

-In March, the U.S. Supreme Court upheld an ICBA-supported lower court ruling that found that spouses who guarantee bank loans cannot bring discrimination claims against creditors under the Equal Credit Opportunity Act.
+The U.S. Supreme Court upheld an ICBA-supported lower court ruling that found that spouses who guarantee bank loans cannot bring discrimination claims against creditors under the Equal Credit Opportunity Act.
 A separate Supreme Court decision significantly limits the application of disparate impact in fair housing cases.

 FDIC Lowers Hurdle to De Novo Formation.

-On April 6, 2016 the FDIC announced that it will reduce from seven to three years the period of heightened supervisory monitoring of newly formed, or de novo, banks.
+The FDIC announced that it will reduce from seven to three years the period of heightened supervisory monitoring of newly formed, or de novo, banks.
 This lower regulatory hurdle will help facilitate de novo formation.

 NACHA Same Day ACH Rule Becomes Effective.

-On September 23, 2016, Phase 1 of NACHA’s Same Day ACH rule went into effect, allowing for the sending and receiving of virtually any ACH credit transaction.
+In September 2016, Phase 1 of NACHA’s Same Day ACH rule went into effect, allowing for the sending and receiving of virtually any ACH credit transaction.
 Although sending same day transactions by financial institutions and their customers is optional, NACHA expects that many will begin enabling the origination of same day payments.
 ICBA’s advocacy, including our 2013 white paper, “Same Day ACH: An Opportunity for Leadership,” was instrumental in building support for the NACHA and Federal Reserve Board final rules.